joola/joola/_posts/2015-03-03-packing-joola-with-packager-io.md

 web: node joola.js --trace
 ```

-That's all the we really needed to have our package build and publish successfully, but we decided to spend some time and customize our build to our needs.
+That's all that we really needed to have our package build and publish successfully, but we decided to spend some time and customize our build to our needs.

 Below is our `.pkgr.yml` file, it contains the following directives:

 - `targets` include all the different distributions we wish to build for.
 - `env` is used to flag to Joola that it's a packaged dist.
 - `before` is used to cleanup any files we don't want to land on the user machine.
-- `after` runs `postinstall` does some config file linking to our default.yml.
+- `after` runs `postinstall` that does some config file linking to our default.yml.

 ```yaml
 targets: